Do Go On - 314 - The Oak Island Mystery

 Not in Europe.

-Oh, okay.
-Okay, well, when you say america do you mean united
+Okay, well, when you say America, do you mean United States of or?

-more specifically it's sort of just off the coast of Nova Scotia,
+More specifically, it's sort of just off the coast of Nova Scotia, actually,

 Ooh, I've heard of this money pit.